paulklemm/rmyknife/README.md

 - *2021-02-19*
   - Get GO-name based on biomaRt, not GO.db
+  - Allow custom biomart to be used in `attach_biomart`
   - Bump version to 0.2.0
 - *2020-11-23*
   - Fix rare attach_biomart bug